 Brand activation means offering customers an experience to increase brand awareness and engagement.
 You might be wondering what is the difference between brand activation and brand marketing.

 Well, while brand marketing also focuses on increasing awareness and engagement, it is an overall strategy that promotes and monitors the image of the brand.
 Brand activation tries to take the brand from a stage to another.
 For example, if you just rebranded your products, brand activation is the right move to show your customers the change.
-However, brand marketing is used for both the rebranding, implementation, and customer feedback.
+However, brand marketing is used for both rebranding, implementation, and customer feedback.

 Types of brand activation